serpent213/immutant-unicast-cluster/README.md

 1. Download the latest build from http://immutant.org/builds/, take it as a customised JBoss version.
-2. Install the provided standalone-ha.xml.
+2. Install the provided conf/standalone-ha.xml.
 For two nodes you just need to change the IP addresses (search for 10.0.0.).
 More nodes should be easy to add.
 See http://torquebox.org/2x/builds/html-docs/production-setup.html#clustering-without-multicast